pbo-linaro/qemu-linux-stack/README.md

 QEMU/Linux Stack
 ================

-Build/Run QEMU/Linux using containers.
+Build/Run Linux under QEMU.
-You need to have podman and qemu-user-binfmt installed.
+Only podman and qemu-user-binfmt need to be installed.

+Build is based on containers to ensure it can be reproduced on any machine.
+Rootfs is derived from a container image.

 ```
 # build system using: